- Talks and Events

-Hello, my name is Francesco (Frank) Pira, I’m 25yo and live in Catania, Italy, where I study Computer Engineering and work as developer.
+Hello, my name is Francesco (Frank) Pira, I’m 27yo and live in Catania, Italy, where I part-time study Computer Engineering and work as developer.
 I often describe myself as a curious mind striving for more.

 My interests are programming (especially web development), technology, big data, business and start-ups.
 I like working in team on projects that challenge me and I’m fascinated by finding the best practice in doing something.
 I also like advising and motivating on topics I’m skilled.
 Recently I’ve found out writing is one of my growing passions.